GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/README.md

 The script [check_events.R](check_events.R) can be used to plot properties of the earthquake events, and sanity check peak wave heights, earthquake magnitudes, earthquake dimensions, etc.
+Failures might indicate problems in writing the output files -- see above for possible fixes.

 The script [check_dart_example.R](check_dart_example.R) gives an example of comparing model scenarios to tide gauge data -- but obviously the file paths etc will need to be